-Make sure that you schedule at least 1.5 hours for getting ready.
+I like to arrive 1 hour before you put on your dress.
+Make sure that you schedule 1.5 hours for getting ready.
 This is how much time I need to get all the detail shots I need and to get candids of you and your wedding party getting ready.

 Give me an hour throughout the day with just you and your fiancé.
 This time can be split between golden hour photos, first look photos, and portraits.